oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

   --objectstoreurl OBJECTSTOREURL
-                        ObjectStore PAR URL where mesh pinger logs will be uploaded
+                        ObjectStore PAR URL where mesh pinger logs will be uploaded --enable_inter_rail_ping
-  --singlesubnet        Include this argument if all RDMA NICs are on a single
+                        Include this argument to perform pings across the rails.
-                        subnetted cluster network.
-If so pinger will do a full mesh ping
+                        If so pinger will do a full mesh ping --threads_per_intf THREADS_PER_INTF
-  --threads_per_intf THREADS_PER_INTF
                         parallel ping threads per local rdma interface, default is 16